-Expanding access to skilled care across the entire maternal care continuum is a critical priority for enhancing maternal health and achieving Sustainable Development Goal 3.
-However, TBA remains a significant barrier to achieving (Millennium Development Goal 5) MDG 5, which aims to reduce maternal mortality in LMICs.
+Expanding access to skilled care across the entire maternal care continuum is a critical priority for enhancing maternal health and achieving Sustainable Development Goal 3.11 However, TBA remains a significant barrier to achieving (Millennium Development Goal 5) MDG 5, which aims to reduce maternal mortality in LMICs.
 Approximately 75% of maternal deaths in rural areas result from direct causes, including haemorrhage, eclampsia, obstructed labour and puerperal sepsis.
 These deaths are often preventable, highlighting the need for improved access to skilled maternal care.
 12 A significant proportion of these maternal deaths can be prevented with timely and appropriate interventions, especially through better access to health facility-based intrapartum care.1

 Ethiopia has made notable progress in reducing its maternal mortality ratio, which declined from 871 per 100 000 live births in 2000 to 412 per 100 000 live births in 2015.
 Although there has been a steady increase in facility-based deliveries over time (5% in 2000, 10% in 2011 and 26% in 2016), home birth remains prevalent, with more than half of these births attended by TBAs.
 This is partly due to deeply ingrained cultural practices and rituals surrounding pregnancy and childbirth, where women prefer home births with TBAs who perform these essential rituals.
 14 across different areas of Ethiopia.
-15 For example, in zone 3 of Afar, it was reported by Yousuf et al that 90% of women opted for trained TBAs for their recent deliveries, 16 while in Angola, Ethiopia, 31.5% of participants chose TBAs and in Kembatta-Tembaro, Ethiopia, TBAs attended 78% of deliveries.
-Despite several regional studies have highlighted the prevalence of deliveries assisted by TBAs in various parts of Ethiopia, there has been no national-level research exploring the overall prevalence and factors influencing the use of TBAs.
+The state of the survey for example, in zone 3 of Afar, it was reported by Yousuf et al that 90% of women opted for trained TBAs for their recent deliveries.
+The while in Angola, Ethiopia, 31.5% of participants chose TBAs and in Kembatta-Tembaro, Ethiopia, TBAs attended 78% of deliveries, 10 blank in Angola, Ethiopia, 31.5% of participants chose TBAs and in Kembatta-Tembaro, Ethiopia, there has been no national-level research exploring the overall prevalence and factors influencing the use of TBAs.
 So, this study, using the most recent nationally representative demographic and health survey data for Ethiopia, investigate the prevalence and factors influencing the use of TBAs among reproductive-aged women.
 The findings aim to provide valuable insights for maternal health advocates, healthcare practitioners, policymakers and other stakeholders, helping them make informed decisions on how to allocate limited health resources effectively and implement evidence-based interventions to address this critical maternal and neonatal health issue.